allaboutevemirolive/Project-Euler-Solutions/README.md

 Since I've just decided to create this repository, all solutions are not here.
 You are welcome to fill in the gaps that I have in my table below.

 ### Languages Used
 I'm currently doing these problems in C/C++, Java, and Python.
-I've recently started (learning and) using PARI/GP since it's so efficient.
 I also use Haskell, F#, C#, Ruby, and Mathematica from time to time depending on how I feel about the problem.

 ### Table